AbiVavilala/Application-Migration-with-AWS/readme.md

 - Current Environment consist of a three tier e-commerce application; a webserver running ubuntu with apache, PHP, Wordpress/ WooCommerce and a database server running Ubuntu with MySQL version 5.7.
 ![](https://github.com/AbiVavilala/Application-Migration-with-AWS/blob/master/source-env.png)
 - The Onprem application has a webserver and database running on server.
 I will replatform database with AWS Database Migration Service.

+### Migration Strategy
+in this migration, My strategy is to rehost Wordpress application on EC2 instance and Migrate onprem Mysql database to AWS managed Mysql RDS. this is lift and shift strategy.
--  I will rehost the webserver with AWS Application Migration Service and modernize webserver to containers running on Amazon Elastic Container Service.
+-  I will rehost the webserver with AWS Application Migration Service.
+I will migrate Source database using AWS Database Migration service.
 -  I will follow AWS Well Architected Framework to improve Operation Excellence, Security, Performance Efficency and Cost Optimization for My application in AWS.

 ### 2. AWS Account Setup

 - Configure AWS Identity and Access Management (IAM) roles and permissions.

  AwS IAM user has been created with Administrator access permission added.
 Logged  into AWS using IAM User

  ### 3. Cloud Formation